lexcao/lexcao.github.io/_posts/2019-10-29-jekyll-hugo-hexo.md

 Here is some brief information I found from Google and hope it should be useful for you to decide starting up on what generator.

-I have selected three generators from Github, which are
+I have selected three generators from GitHub, which are

 * [*Jekyll*](https://jekyllrb.com/)
 * [*Hugo*](https://gohugo.io/)